 Net interest income (NII)

-The cleanest macro lever.
-Reflects the gap between lending rates and deposit costs.
+The clearest macro lever.
+It reflects the gap between lending rates and deposit costs.

 Target: 17% ROTCE